WayneCorpInternational/WayneCorpInternational/README.md

 ## I'm a Student, Junior Developer, and Cook!!!!

-- 🔭 I just started in this world of coding, I am currently studying Information Systems at University, also participating in a BootCamp to become a Junior Full Stack Web Developer.
+- 🔭 I just started in this world of coding, I am currently studying Information Systems at University to become a Junior Full Stack Web Developer.
 - 🌱 I'm currently learning everything.
 - 👯 I’m looking to collaborate with others on new projects and connecting with people.
-- ⚡ 2024 Goals: Contribute more to Open Source projects, studying more languages, and absorbing more knowledge of new technologies.
+- ⚡ 2022 Goals: Contribute more to Open Source projects, studying more languages, and absorbing more knowledge of new technologies.
 - 🥅 Fun fact: I love to draw, cook, and play video games.

 <div align="center">